Monder Law Group - News

 Learning what constitutes burglary and what the three essential elements are is vital for preparing for your case.
 However, there’s still more you should know.
 First, learn more about the potential penalties for burglary and find out the answers to the most common questions individuals have about burglary.
 Then, see what other burglary-connected offenses are to know whether you might have committed any.
 Finally – hire an experienced lawyer.

 And there’s only one lawyer you should consider hiring in San Diego and the entire region – Vik Monder of Monder Criminal Lawyer Group.
 Vik is an expert burglary defense attorney with years of experience helping people prove their innocence.
 With Vik and his team at your side, it’s only a matter of time before you can take a walk through Balboa Park completely relaxed.
-We accept Bitcoin payments, and we offer free consultations.
+We offer free consultations.
 Reach out to us today!